grscheller/dotfiles/README.md

     * bloop (Scala)
     * cabal (Haskell)
 * root-env - Arch Linux system configuration files
+  * customization not as necessary as was the case 4-6 years ago

 Currently only tested out on Arch Linux.